I’ve been teasing my readers about my homemade whole wheat cracker recipe for weeks now, and I’m finally dishing it out.

-Welcome to Grains Month at Kitchen Stewardship!
-Catch up on the soaking grains exploration series HERE.
+Catch up on the Kitchen Stewardship exploration into soaking grains exploration HERE.
 When you soak these crackers, it hardly changes the taste or texture, if at all, and it maximizes the nutrition without adding but a minute to your workload.
 (The cliff’s notes: What is soaking grains?)

 To soak these crackers, you just make the dough as directed above except add 1 tsp. to up to the entire 1/4 cup of whey to the water.
 Allow to sit at room temperature 12-24 hours.
 Salt may inhibit the soaking process, so you can add the salt right before rolling out if you choose.
 Simple!